samirbanjanovic/Bicep.Extensions.Host/README.md

 ## Handler Types

-The handler framework now supports **strongly typed handlers** and **type-based routing**.
+The handler framework now supports **type-based routing**.
 You can implement one of the following handler types:

-- **`TypedResourceHandler<T>`**: A strongly typed handler for a specific resource type.
+- **`ITypedResourceHandler<T>`**: A strongly typed handler for a specific resource type.
 This enables type-safe operations and reduces boilerplate by allowing you to work directly with your resource's .NET type.
-- **`GenericTypedResourceHandler`**: A flexible base handler that can process any resource type using the generic `object` type.
+- **`IGenericResourceHandler`**: A flexible base, "catch all", handler that can process any resource.
 This is useful for scenarios where you need to handle multiple resource types in a single handler.

-You can also use the following interfaces for advanced scenarios:

-- **`ITypedResourceHandler<T>`**: Interface for implementing a strongly typed handler for a specific resource type.
-- **`ITypedResourceHandler`**: Interface for implementing a generic handler that works with untyped resources.

-> **Note:**
-> `TypedResourceHandler<T>` is a specialized implementation of `GenericTypedResourceHandler`.

 > **Important:**
-> By design, you can only define one generic handler (`GenericTypedResourceHandler`) per extension, but you can have multiple strongly typed handlers (`TypedResourceHandler<T>`) for different resource types.
+> By design, you can only define one generic handler (`IGenericTypedResourceHandler`) per extension, but you can have multiple strongly typed handlers (`ITypedResourceHandler<T>`) for different resource types.

 ## Example Usage